 Students may request transfer credit by talking with the Program Director, the semester prior to enrolling in a course.

 *Note: The D policy for Biochemistry is as follows.
 Only one D grade is allowed in courses required for the major.
 This D must be offset by an A or B grade in another course also required for the major.
-A course in which a D is received cannot serve as a prerequisite for another course.
 Students may not count Credit/D/Fail courses towards the major.